-To analyze data properly and get the information and insights you need, you should use appropriate techniques and tools.
+To analyze data properly and get the information and insights you need, visit this link or use appropriate techniques and tools..
 While you can perform data analysis on your own, it is advisable to hire a specialist for the job.
 For a small business, hiring an in-house specialist may be costly.
 Consider outsourcing the service to analyze your data and establish the reasons for the patterns in your data.

 For small businesses, understanding the available big data solutions allows you to choose the right tools for your unique business needs.
 Although the best way to analyze data is using real-time analytics, there are numerous big data solutions to choose from.
 Here are some of the big data solutions you can use to analyze your data.

 SAS is one of the best data analytics tools for small businesses due to its ease of use, automated forecasting, and data mining capabilities.
 After collecting data from various sources, it then analyzes it and provides insight on customer intelligence.
 SAS is ideal for small and mid-size companies.

 Kissmetrics is the perfect tool for boosting your marketing ROI as it segments your clients based on customer behavior.
 It, therefore, allows you to effectively engage your clients as you can tailor your approach to suit the specific customer segment.
 What’s more, it offers you educational resources to enhance your marketing.

 Alteryx gives you advanced data analytics and allows you to present information simply and understandably.
 It uses business data and public information to help you make business decisions.
 With Alteryx, you enjoy collaboration features and departmental analytics in addition to business data.

 Google Analytics is a simple yet effective tool for collecting and analyzing website data.
 It is a free digital platform that allows you to extract and analyze data such as where website traffic comes from, how long visitors stay on the site and bounce rates.
 The information you get from Google Analytics can help you make better digital marketing strategies.